manala/ansible-roles/roles/apt/README.md

   - updates
 ```

-You can of course use the same repositories definition on Debian 10 Buster and Debian 11 Bullseye, but since this two distros comes with a default `/etc/apt/source.list` file, it will conflict when using apt command.
+You can of course use the same repositories definition on Debian 12 Bookworm, but since this distro comes with a default `/etc/apt/source.list` file, it will conflict when using apt command.
 To solve this, set the following variable to `false` to delete `/etc/apt/source.list`

 ```yaml
 manala_apt_sources_list: false